Skip to content

 {n}

 n is a non-negative integer.
-Matches exactly n occurrences of the character.
-For example, "o{2}" does not match "o" in "Bob," but matches the first two "o"s in "fooooot".
+Corresponds exactly to n times the character.
+For example, "o{2}" doesn't correspond to "o" in "Bob," but to the first two "o "s in "fooooot".

 {n,}